ykjit/yk/README.md

 When running `cargo`, you can set `IPT_PATH=...` to specify a path to a system libipt to use.
 If this variable is absent, Cargo will download and build libipt for you.

-If you let Cargo download a libipt, you will have to set your `LD_LIBRARY_PATH` to `c_deps/inst/lib` before using hwtracer.
-This is due to a Cargo limitation.